-- The Hurricane movie (1999) review: An excessively impassioned Denzel Washington doesn’t help director Norman Jewison and screenwriters Armyan Bernstein and Dan Gordon’s contrived, overlong, and brazenly dishonest drama about boxer Rubin ‘Hurricane’ Carter, who, while persistently proclaiming his innocence, spent nearly 20 years behind bars for murder.
+- The Hurricane (1999) movie review: An overbearing Denzel Washington doesn’t help director Norman Jewison and screenwriters Armyan Bernstein and Dan Gordon’s contrived, overlong, and brazenly dishonest drama about boxer Rubin ‘Hurricane’ Carter, who, while persistently proclaiming his innocence, spent nearly 20 years behind bars for murder.

 The Hurricane movie review: A snarling Denzel Washington stars in what may be director Norman Jewison’s worst effort